D4vd: 2021–2022: Early career and rise to prominence

-Burke's music career started when he uploaded gaming montages of the video game Fortnite.
-To avoid receiving copyright strikes, he created his own music.
+Burke began his music career by uploading Fortnite gaming montages.
+To avoid copyright issues, he started creating original music that blended lo-fi pop, R&B, and indie rock.
 He released his music to SoundCloud, including songs such as "You and I", "Take Me to the Sun", and "Runaway".
-He released the single "Romantic Homicide" on July 20, 2022, following TikTok snippets of it becoming viral.
+He chose the stage name "d4vd" partly to improve his search engine optimization.
+He released the single "Romantic Homicide" on July 20, 2022, following TikTok snippets of it going viral.

-"Romantic Homicide" charted at No. 3 on the Hot Alternative Songs charts and appeared at No. 33 on the US Billboard Hot 100 chart, marking his first entry on the chart.
-The music video, which was inspired by film noir, was nominated for Music Video (Independent) during the 14th Hollywood Music in Media Awards.
-After he witnessed others reuse his music, he later stated in an interview "...I was like, 'Okay, this could be something', so I kept making songs."
+"Romantic Homicide" charted at No. 3 on the Hot Alternative Songs chart and appeared at No. 33 on the Billboard Hot 100 chart, marking his first entry on the chart.
+The music video, inspired by film noir, was nominated for Music Video (Independent) during the 14th Hollywood Music in Media Awards.
+After observing others reuse his music, he decided to keep making songs.

-The song's success led to Burke being contacted by Darkroom and Interscope Records, and signing with the label in September 2022.
+The song's success prompted Darkroom and Interscope Records to sign Burke in September 2022.
 First released on SoundCloud before "Romantic Homicide", Burke's next single, "Here with Me", was released to streaming platforms in September 2022.
-The song entered multiple charts following its use on TikTok, most notably at No. 60 on the US Billboard Hot 100, and reaching the top ten in Singapore.
-The majority of these songs were produced using a freemium DAW called BandLab.
+The song entered multiple charts after gaining traction on TikTok, most notably at No. 60 on the US Billboard Hot 100, and reached the top ten in Singapore.
+Most of these songs were produced using a freemium DAW called BandLab.